-6 Reliable Guided Reading Tips That Really Work!
+6 Reliable Guided Reading Tips That Work!

 | |

-Guided Reading…When you’re new at it, it can be challenging.
-Even when you’re NOT new at it!
-We primary teachers are constantly looking for that secret guided read tip that will help our groups run more smoothly.
+We primary teachers are constantly looking for that secret guided reading tip that will help our groups run more smoothly.

 We dream of having students who: